Teens in our Square Dance activity.

 Keep in mind, for our activity to continue into the future, our youth must bring it up with them.
 For Square Dance to survive, we must teach our young what it is, and to enjoy it.
 Bring any ideas up with me and if we can start something, please volunteer to help any way you can.

-A list of advantages for Teens: Group dating atmosphere – Learn social skills – Keeps the mind busy in a positive and constructive way while dancing – Promotes healthy conversations – Safe environment to gather socially – Chaperoned – Physical exercise – Western Facsimile of dress is fun to emulate. – Long term coordination exercises that will help young people into their future, such as balance and positional awareness.
+A list of advantages for Teens: Group dating atmosphere – Learn social skills – Keeps the mind busy in a positive and constructive way while dancing – Promotes healthy conversations – Safe environment to gather socially – Chaperoned – Physical exercise – Western Facsimile of dress is fun to emulate. – Long term coordination and muscle memory exercises that will help young people into their future, such as balance and positional awareness.
 (A learned skill that Square Dancing has to offer.)